facebook/react-native-website/docs/the-new-architecture/pillars-turbomodule.md

 - Run **CodeGen** to see what it generates.
 - Write your native code, implementing the generated interfaces.

-When developing a React Native app that uses a TurboMOdule, it is responsibility of the app to actually generate the code using **CodeGen**.
+When developing a React Native app that uses a TurboModule, it is responsibility of the app to actually generate the code using **CodeGen**.
 However, when developing a TurboModule as a library, we need to reference the generated code, and it is therefore useful to see what the app will generate.

 As first step for both iOS and Android, this guide shows how to execute manually the scripts used by **CodeGen** to generate the required code.
 Further information on **CodeGen** can be found [here](/docs/pillars-codegen.md)